Webstandards-Magazine, Issue 07/2010

 There it lay in my mailbox: My voucher copy of the current issue 07/2010 of the Webstandards-Magazin.
 This is a premiere for me because I wrote my first article for the Webstandards-Magazin.

 It should be three pages long, now it has almost become five.
-It simply was not possible to put all the fascination for Django, code samples, and graphics into so little space.
-But the editors-in-chief of Webstandards-Magazine Ansgar Hein and Jörg Morsbach were very accommodating and gave me more space.
+It was not possible to put all the fascination for Django, code samples, and graphics into that little space.
+But the editors-in-chief of Webstandards-Magazine Ansgar Hein and Jörg Morsbach were accommodating and gave me more space.
 Thank you again for that!
-I would also like to thank the diligent helpers who have checked my article for content or spelling errors.
+I would like to thank the diligent helpers who have checked my article for content or spelling errors.

 The article is not a tutorial with step-by-step instructions.
 But there are plenty of other good places on the internet for that.
 I wanted to clarify with my article, why I like Django and have stayed true to this web framework for more than four years, which is not self-evident because I am hard to please.
 I have used TextPattern, WordPress, CodeIgniter, ExpressionEngine, ModX, Symphony and other web frameworks and CMS, but since I use Django, I have the feeling that I control and understand everything on my website.

 Django gives me a clean, easy-to-read Python code that even full-fledged beginner programmers can read.
 Since I changed my martial arts magazine kogakure.de to Django in May 2008, I am Djangonaut.
-I would like to implement many more projects with Django, but unfortunately, the distribution of Django is still not as big as Ruby on Rails or various Java frameworks - completely unjustly.
+I would like to implement many more projects with Django, but unfortunately, the distribution of Django is not as big as Ruby on Rails or various Java frameworks.